SELBY CAMERA CLUB.

 Selby Camera Club has many members holding distinctions from the PAGB, RPS & FIAP and the club encourages members to pursue these awards in recognition of their photography.

-For updates to syllabus, results of competitions, or any further information please refer to the website at: www.selbycameraclub.co.uk
+For updates to programme, results of competitions, or any further information please refer to the website at: www.selbycameraclub.co.uk